Livelihoods & Evacuation Centre

 You can get more information about this project by reading our project reports on GlobalGiving.

-Starting in December of 2015 we began to build the missing brick walls on the third floor.
-We also began to render these walls and others that were left unprotected after the initial construction period ended.
-We also began installing the missing windows to begin making the third floor watertight at last.
+In December of 2015 we began building missing brick walls on the third floor.
+We rendered the new walls, and others that were left unprotected when the initial construction period ended.
+We also installed the third floor windows to make the whole building watertight at last.

 We provided just over £2,000 (around $3,000) of funding for this work in December 2015, and a further £1,700 (around $2,500) in February of 2016.